 4. Boat Cruise Tours.

-Boat cruise is done best during the dry seasons of the country it should be noted that Uganda receives two seasons all throughout the year between the months of June – September and December to January, it is advisable to do this during the dry season because of the increased volumes of water on the lakes.
+Boat cruise in Uganda is done best during the dry seasons of the country it should be noted that Uganda receives two seasons all throughout the year between the months of June – September and December to January, it is advisable to do this during the dry season because of the increased volumes of water on the lakes.
 Uganda’s tourism cuts across the country with so much to explore ranging from its flora and fauna, landscapes and cultures.
-Uganda is generally a flat plateau comprised of numerous hills, valleys and extensive plain lands, the vegetation of Uganda ranges from the tropical rain forests, savannah wood and grasslands to Marshy swampy areas.
+Uganda is generally a flat plateau comprised of numerous hills, valleys and extensive plain lands.
+The vegetation of Uganda ranges from the tropical rain forests, savannah wood and grasslands to Marshy swampy areas.
 The vegetation is heaviest to the south and typically becomes scattered to the north.

 5. White Water Rafting on River Nile in Uganda.